fictorial/lru-cache/README.md

-    c.set 'D', 4  # A purged; least to most used: BCD c.get 'B'     # least to most used: CDB c.set 'E', 5  # C purged; least to most used: DBE c.remove 'B'  # least to most used: D used now is E
+    c.set 'D', 4  # A purged; least to most used: BCD c.get 'B'     # least to most used: CDB c.set 'E', 5  # C purged; least to most used: DBE c.remove 'B'  # least to most used: DE

 ## Tests

-Run unit tests with: `nodeunit ./lru-cache.coffee`
+Run unit tests with: `nodeunit lru-cache.coffee`

 ## Notes